Python-do-ECARES/Classes/Session_2/Readme.md

 Suppose you create a new function for data cleaning in your code.
 When pushing this change to GitHub, you want to give **Major Change** as summary and "added function for data cleaning" as description.

-Consistently follow these rules will make you (hopefully) remember what you did if you will look again at your code after a period of inactivity.
+Following consistently these rules will make you (hopefully) remember what you did if you will look again at your code after a period of inactivity.
 A tidy pushing activities will create a full history of changes in GitHub that you can scroll through to check different versions of your code.
 Finally, it will also help other people to understand your work.